 Later, watching Lemoyian in the gloom of his stall doing his very best to grind down the wooden walls with his newly emerged tusks, all I could do was smile.
 The orphanage has saved a life that will grow to magnificence, continuing a blood line that stretches back to prehistory.
 It felt good to have played a small part in the process, and to know that, one day, far from the city, we may meet again.

 - If you would like to include a visit to The David Sheldrick Wildlife Trust Orphans Project as part of a trip to Kenya, please contact our Kenya specialists for more information.

 I have been involved with Casa Mantay for about 14 years.
 When I first met them they were in an old rented house.
 Now they have their own purpose-built accommodation ideal for the fantastic work and support they provide to the local community.

 The charity was originally created to help young mothers, some as young as 12 years old, to bring up their children, while also being educated about childcare.
 The house has the capacity for 20 mothers and 20 children, and is partly sustained through its workshop, which makes excellent suede and leather bags.

 My visit this year was to personally hand over our donation.
-This will contribute towards the cost of a nurse, who will visit each day to teach the young mothers pre and post-partum skills.
-I also wanted to see how they're getting on in their new shop in Cuzco town centre, within the walls of the Hotel Libertador.
+This will contribute toward the cost of a nurse, who will visit each day to teach the young mothers pre and post-partum skills.
+I also wanted to see how they're getting on in their new shop in Cuzco town center, within the walls of the Hotel Libertador.